farshaddavoudi/ExcelWizard/README.md

 # How much is it simple to generate/download Excel with EasyExcelGenerator?

 Assuming you have a collection of a model e.g. `var users = List<User>()` which you normally get it from a database and show them in a Grid or something.
 Now, you decided to have a live Excel report from it anytime you want.
+Something like below:

 <img src="https://github.com/farshaddavoudi/EasyExcelGenerator/blob/main/screenshots/Screenshot-5.png">